gathering/tech-online/doc/index.rst

 people under the same roof for some digital hilarities.
 For many of us, The Gathering is an amazing opportunity to learn and experiment.

-Tech:Online is a realization that we can still learn and experiment, and even better, we can invite YOU to take part!
+Tech:Online is a realization that *we can still learn and experiment*, and even better, we can invite YOU to take part!

+Do you have what it takes to set up a LAN?
+Or do you want to learn as much as possible!

-The event takes place during the easter holiday.
+The event takes place during the Easter holiday.
 The target date is Friday the 10th of April.
-It will be preceded by a little introduction to basic LAN networking the day before.
+It will be preceded by a introduction to basic LAN networking the day before, and mentors will be available throughout the event to help you and guide you.

 During the event, you as a participant will be given remote access to a raspberry pie (or similar) that is hooked up directly with 4 switches,